 Avoiding Bandwidth Throttling

 Your bandwidth is limited by your Internet Service Provider (ISP).
 That’s a fact, no matter what they claim in their advertising.
 As soon as you connect, your ISP starts monitoring your bandwidth usage, looking for extraordinarily high levels of data transmission as you stream video, download large files or play online games.
 Most of the time, you’ll stay within your allowance, but if you want to do more than one of those things at a time or have multiple users hooked up, you can easily exceed it.
-Instantly, your ISP will know and will throttle your bandwidth, causing videos to switch to low resolution mode and video games to lag.
+Instantly, your ISP will know and will throttle your bandwidth, causing videos to switch to the low-resolution mode and video games to lag.
 When a VPN is used for your internet connection, however, your ISP cannot check your bandwidth usage.
 And that means you’ll slip right past their bandwidth throttling measures.

 How routing works, and how to make it more efficient